Shakespeare in the Arb: Performances

 Each year one play is presented.
-Most years, three weeks (Thurs-Sun) of performances are given.
-They all begin fours hours before sunset, at 6:30 p.m. local time (EDT).
-Each performance takes about 2.5 hours.
+Performances take place every weekend in June, from Thursday through Sunday.
+They begin at 6:30 p.m. local time (EDT), and run for about 2.5 hours.
 The production travels from spot to spot within the arboretum to create the different scenes.
 "As one critic commented, 'The actors used the vastness of its Arb[oretum] stage to full advantage, making entrances from behind trees, appearing over rises and vanishing into the woods.'"

 The arboretum is a public park, situated in the center of an urban area, next to a railroad track, and a large medical center.
-Thus performances can be interrupted by trains, medevac helicopters, and other park visitors.
+Because of this, performances can be interrupted by trains, medevac helicopters, and other park visitors.
 The weather is a factor, with large rainstorms always possible.

 Reception

-Since the beginning of its second season, Shakespeare in the Arb, has sold out nearly every performance.
-Tickets are sold on the day of the performances, and are first-come, first-served.
-The line for tickets begins forming two hours before the box office opens, as "Shakespeare in the Arb is a hugely popular local summer tradition."
+Since the beginning of its second season, Shakespeare in the Arb has sold out nearly every performance.
+Originally, tickets were sold on the day of the performances, and were first-come, first-served.
+Since 2022, tickets have been sold through the Michigan Union Ticket Office.

 A Midsummer Night's Dream

-A particular favorite is A Midsummer Night's Dream.
+The first play presented by Shakespeare in the Arb, which has been repeated approximately every 5 years since, is A Midsummer Night's Dream.
 The play—with its natural setting, structure, and language—is perfect for presenting in the arboretum, which features dense heavy woods with mature trees, large lawns, steep hills, and a river.
 In 2022, A Midsummer Night's Dream was presented for the fourth time since the festival began.